Journalism and Media Production

 Electives

-For more about specializations and elective courses, see the communication program’s website.
+For more about broadcast production courses, see the Murrow College website.

 Graduation requirements